kamilpszczolkowski/form-builder-react-redux/README.md

 I've made this application as a recruitment task - it was the opportuninity to practice my skills and to challenge myself by finding quick solutions for specific tasks.

-I decided to use JavaScript React - I'm very familliar to this framework and I could easly start to code.
+I decided to use JavaScript React - I'm very familliar with this framework and I could easly start to code.
 This application required to create recursive data structures - react components could fit to this role very easily.